Space Marine Combat Patrols have returned, but there is a catch now: are they permanent stock or just another round of built-in FOMO for 40k players?

 If the goal is to bring more players into Space Marine factions, then making these kits consistently available should be priority one.
 Not everything needs to sell out in a frenzy.
 Sometimes, it’s better to let players pick up a box on their own timeline, whether they’re starting a new Chapter or just filling gaps in their collection.

-But right now, it feels like every new product release is being run through the same high-pressure funnel.
+Currently, it seems that every new product release is being processed through the same high-pressure funnel.
 And that’s a shame, because these kits should be about building armies and welcoming players, not fueling another round of FOMO.

 See the Latest Space Marine Rumors Here